Holder Shadowing on Finite Intervals: Slow Growth Property and Exponential Dichotomy

 for $k \geq 0$ ($k \leq 0$). \end{itemize} \end{thm}

-\begin{remark} In fact in the forementioned works the authors consider not sequences of isomorphisms but inhomogeneous linear systems of differential equations.
-The relation between these two settings is discussed in \cite{PilGen}, see also \cite{Todorov}. \end{remark}
+\begin{remark} Such type of results were also considered in \cite{Coff, PalmNew, Vietnam, Slyus}, however we were not able to find in earlier literature statements which follow Theorems~\ref{thmPliss},~\ref{thmCoppel}.
+Similar results not for sequences of isomorphisms but for inhomogeneous linear systems of differential equations was obtained in \cite{Coppel, Maizel,PalmBook,Pli}.
+The relation between discrete and continuous settings is discussed in \cite{PilGen}. \end{remark}

-In this paper we prove the following theorem, which is interesting by itself without relation to shadowing property. \begin{thm} If a sequence $\cA$ has sublinear growth property then it satisfies properties (A1) and (A2). \end{thm} As a consequence of this theorem we conclude that sublinear growth property and bounded solution property are in fact equivalent.
+In this paper we prove the following theorem, which is interesting by itself without relation to shadowing property. \begin{thm} If a sequence $\cA$ has sublinear growth property then it satisfies properties (ED) and (TC). \end{thm} As a consequence of this theorem we conclude that sublinear growth property and bounded solution property are in fact equivalent.

-\begin{remark} Note that sequences $\cA \in\SG(1)$ do not necessarily satisfy condition (A1).
+\begin{remark} Note that sequences $\cA \in\SG(1)$ do not necessarily satisfy condition (ED).
 A trivial example in arbitrary dimension is $\cA = \{A_k = \Id\}$. \end{remark}